Biodiv Sci ›› 2025, Vol. 33 ›› Issue (9): 25190. DOI: 10.17520/biods2025190

 Abstract:

-Aims: To systematically examine soil viral community composition and assess their carbon metabolic functional potential across urban wetland ecosystems.
+Aims: The purpose of this study is to systematically examine soil viral community composition and assess their carbon metabolic functional potential across urban wetland ecosystems.

-Methods: Taking the five types of sample plots, including trees, shrubs and grasslands, shrub grassland, reed marsh, shoals and ponds distributed widely in Xixi National Wetland in Hangzhou, Zhejiang Province as the research objects.
-This study investigates soil viral diversity patterns and carbon metabolic gene composition across these five habitats using virus metagenomic sequencing coupled with bioinformatics analysis.
+Methods: We took five habitat types of sample plots, including trees, shrubs and grasslands, shrub grasslands, reed marshes, shoals and ponds, distributed widely in Hangzhou Xixi National Wetland Park, Zhejiang Province (Xixi Wetland) as the research objects.
+This study investigated soil viral diversity patterns and carbon metabolic gene composition across these five habitat types using virus metagenomic sequencing coupled with bioinformatics analysis.

 Conclusion: The diversity of soil viruses in Xixi Wetland exhibits significant spatial heterogeneity.
-This distribution pattern is closely linked to variations in soil physical and chemical properties (especially the key factors such as SOC, TN and soil water content).
-A total of 158 distinct functional genes associated with carbohydrate transport and metabolism (G) were identified across sampled regions, including approximately 13 CAZyme genes.
-These genes contribute to wetland carbon cycling processes through regulating the metabolic pathways of host microorganisms.
+This distribution pattern is closely linked to variations in soil physicochemical properties (especially the key factors such as SOC, TN and soil moisture).
+The CAZyme genes identified in five habitat types contribute to wetland carbon cycling processes through regulating the metabolic pathways of host microorganisms.

 Key words: wetlands, virus metagenomic sequencing, soil organic carbon sequestration, CAZymes genes, ecological function